Andonome/stories/rules.md

 2. Does one simple thing.
 (Wits -4)
     * "Kill jester"
-    * "Defend against the dragon"
+    * "Defend against this dragon"
-    * Cannot identify anyone except 'creator', 'moving things', 'not moving things'
+    * Does not understand categories (like 'bandits', or 'goblins').
 3. Does two-part missions (but no 'if-then' statements, or anything equivalent, has Wits -2)
     * "Find John and whisper this message to him."
     * "Approach the king, then explode."